Top front-end and back-end javascript frameworks

 Pros:

-• Ability to scale application faster
+• Ability to scale applications faster

 • Developers can use ExpressJs for frontend development as well